 Foreign Language References

-The University of Lincoln handbook does not give advice about foreign language referencing.
-There is no standard method for doing this.
+There is no standard method for foreign language referencing.
 However, here are some guidelines specifically aimed at East Asian language references.

 Rules for Referencing and Citations

-- The title should be translated into English and placed in round brackets immediately after the Romanised East Asian title.
+- Provide an English translation of the title, placed in round brackets (...) immediately after the romanised title.

-- The journal title, or book title in the case of an edited book, or publisher's name, need not be translated.
+- You do not normally need to provide a translation of the journal title, or of the book title in the case of an edited book.
 However, if there is an official English language title for these then you may wish to use it, especially if it facilitates reader understanding of the text’s meaning or publication context.